jengalas/thegourmetmoose-netlify/_posts/2019-06-02-brownie-cookies.md

   - dessert
   - American
   - picnic
 excerpt: "From joyofbaking.com.
 These cookies are so soft and chewy and taste just like a brownie.
 They stay fresh for days, too.
-Makes about 24 cookies."
+Makes about 24 cookies.
+These also work very well for homemade ice cream sandwiches.
+Use the same amount of dough for each cookies, but pat it down with wet hands to form a flat cookie about 1/8-inch thick.
+Bake for 9 minutes, and let cool completely on sheet before trying to remove.
+Freeze and add ice cream when serving."
 header:
   teaser: /images/brownie-cookies-150x150.jpg
   imagefeature: /images/brownie-cookies-200x150.jpg